Does Kratom Interact With Sildenafil?

 - Vision problems

-People should not take sildenafil when on nitrates or within hours of taking an alpha one antagonist.
+People should not take sildenafil on nitrates or within hours of taking an alpha one antagonist.

 Kratom is an all-natural herbal product making waves in the US.